$J$-invariant of linear algebraic groups of outer type: -invariant for groups of outer type

-For respective parameters $d_1$ and $k_1$ we have $d_1=1$ and $k_1=\frac{1+(-1)^{n+1}}{2}$. \end{prop} \begin{proof} Let $U$ denote the normed upper motive of a generically quasi-split variety for the group $\PGO^+(A,\sigma)$ and $U^{F_A}$ the normed upper motive of the same variety over the function field $F_A$ of the Severi--Brauer variety $\SB(A)$.
+For respective parameters $d_1$ and $k_1$ we have $d_1=1$ and $k_1=\frac{1+(-1)^{n+1}}{2}$, where $2n$ is the degree of $A$. \end{prop} \begin{proof} Let $U$ denote the normed upper motive of a generically quasi-split variety for the group $\PGO^+(A,\sigma)$ and $U^{F_A}$ the normed upper motive of the same variety over the function field $F_A$ of the Severi--Brauer variety $\SB(A)$.
 Proceeding as in \cite[\S3]{Zh} we arrive at the following identity for the Poincar\'e polynomials where $j=2^{j_1}$ for $j_1$ we are looking for.
 Moreover, the maximal possible value of $j_1$ under all groups of type $^2\D_n$ is precisely the parameter $k=k_1$ from formula~\eqref{eq714}.

 We show now that $2^{k_1}\mid(\frac{\deg A}{2}-1)=n-1$.
 Consider the generically quasi-split variety $Y$ of parabolic subgroups of type $\{1,2,\ldots,n\}\setminus\{1,n-1,n\}$.
 This variety is generically quasi-split by \cite[p.~57, type $^2\D_n$]{Ti66}.
 Then the normed Poincar\'e polynomial of $Y$ must be divisible by the Poincar\'e polynomial of the normed upper motive $U$ of the variety of Borel subgroups.
 Thus, the polynomial is divisible by the polynomial $P(\CH^*_K(U),t)=(1+t^2)(1+t^3)\cdots(1+t^n)\cdot\frac{t^{2^{k_1}}-1}{t-1}$.